Hecke correspondences for smooth moduli spaces of sheaves: Introduction

+Working with $\te_{(d_1,\dots,d_n)} : D_\CM \rightarrow D_{\CM \times S}$ instead of $e_{(d_1,\dots,d_n)} : \km \rightarrow \kms$ reveals new features, such as the presence of categorified knot invariants (namely Khovanov homology).
+Indeed, following the principles laid out in \cite{GNR}, the natural transformations that appear in Theorem \ref{thm:main} can be interpreted as yielding skein exact triangles between certain objects in the category $\mathscr{C}$ of affine Soergel bimodules (in \cite{GN}, we make this precise by realizing Proposition \ref{prop:zero} in $\mathscr{C}$). \\

 The construction of the functors \eqref{eqn:def functor} was given in terms of derived schemes in \cite{W univ}, and Corollary \ref{cor:main} was conjectured therein.
 In the present paper, we show that Assumption S implies that many of the spaces featured in \loccit are local complete intersections.
 Therefore, one can work in classical algebraic geometry rather than derived algebraic geometry.
-Among the consequences of our Corollary \ref{cor:main}, we mention the identification of the Carlsson-Okounkov operator $\km \rightarrow \km$ with a $W$--algebra intertwiner, which was done in \cite{AGT Univ}.
-When the surface is $S = \BA^2$ (and $K$--theory is understood equivariantly), this is enough to prove a mathematical incarnation of the AGT correspondence for $U(r)$ gauge theory with matter, see \cite{W}. \\
+By combining our Corollary \ref{cor:main} with the results of \cite{AGT Univ}, we obtain the identification of the Carlsson-Okounkov operator $\km \rightarrow \km$ with a $W$--algebra intertwiner (see \loccit for definitions).
+When the surface is $S = \BA^2$ (and $K$--theory is understood equivariantly), this is enough to prove a mathematical incarnation of the deformed AGT correspondence for $U(r)$ gauge theory with matter, see \cite{W} (inspired by \cite{MO, SV3} and the physics literature). \\

-We observe that Theorem \ref{thm:main} also holds when the moduli space of stable sheaves is replaced by the Hilbert scheme of points on an arbitrary smooth projective surface.
+We observe that Theorem \ref{thm:main} also holds when the moduli space of stable sheaves is replaced by the Hilbert scheme of points on an arbitrary smooth quasiprojective surface (we do not need the surface to be projective, as all the push-forward maps in Subsection \ref{sub:main intro} are proper).
 The modifications required to make the argument work are minimal, and we leave the details to the interested reader.
-When the surface $S$ is K3, we will revisit some of the methods in the present paper in \cite{MN} in order to prove that the map:
+When the surface $S$ is $K3$, we revisit some of the methods in the present paper in \cite{MN} in order to prove that the cycle class map

-is injective, where $A^*_{\text{taut}}$ denotes the subring of the Chow ring of the Hilbert scheme of arbitrarily many points on $S$ that is generated by tautological classes.
-This result is a version of the Beauville-Voisin conjecture (\cite{V}) for hyperkahler manifolds. \\
+is injective, where $A^*_{\text{taut}}$ denotes the subring of the Chow ring of the Hilbert scheme of arbitrarily many points on $S$ that is generated by the tautological classes.
+This is a partial version of the Beauville-Voisin conjecture \cite{V} for hyperk\"ahler manifolds. \\